KOTOR-Community-Portal/mod-builds/content/k1/full.md

 :::note
 Installation Instructions
 :   Scroll down to the "optional files" section of the mod page.
-In order, install the compatch for JC's Minor Fixes, the K1CP (delete "PLC_SSldCrps.tpc".
-Additionally delete N_CommM01 - 06, plus N_CommM08, if using Dark Hope's male clothing upscale.
-Only then move the files to your override), and then all remaining content that matches content you chose to use from the builds (again, skipping Better Twi'lek Male Heads, if using Leilukin's mod).
+In order, install the compatch for JC's Minor Fixes (delete N_CommM02 - N_CommM08 from the Aesthetics Improvements folder before moving to override, if using Dark Hope's male clothing upscale), the K1CP (delete "PLC_SSldCrps.tpc".
+Additionally delete N_CommM01 - 06, plus N_CommM08, if using Dark Hope's male clothing upscale, both before moving to override), and then all remaining content that matches content you chose to use from the builds (again, skipping Better Twi'lek Male Heads, if using Leilukin's mod).
 I also recommend against using the patch for JC's Mandalorian Armor, as there are better options (in my opinion) in Character Textures & Model Fixes below.
 If using Thigh-High Boots for Twi'lek, only move the patch content from the NPC Replacement folder.
 If using Republic Soldier's New Shade, use the New Shade option.
 :::

 ___